-Finding travel insurance if you have a pre-existing condition
+Can I get travel insurance if I have a medical condition?

 It can be tough to track down affordable travel insurance if you've been ill or have a pre-existing medical condition.

-Best rate travel insurance for pre-existing medical conditions
+Who offers cheap travel insurance for medical conditions?

 If you have a pre-existing medical condition or have been ill in the past, mainstream travel insurers may charge a higher premium to cover you, while others might exclude your conditions entirely.